-The Group has identified its operating segments based on the internal reports that are reviewed and used by the executive management team (the chief operating decision makers) in assessing performance and in determining the allocation of resources.
+The Group has identified its operating segment based on the internal reports that are reviewed and used by the executive management team (the chief operating decision makers) in assessing performance and in determining the allocation of resources.

-The operating segments are identified by management based on the nature of the business, product to be produced and type of land development.
-Discrete financial information about each of these operating businesses is reported to management.
+The operating segment is identified by management based on the nature of the business, product to be produced and type of land development.
+Discrete financial information about this operating business is reported to management.

-The reportable segments are based on aggregated operating segments determined by the similarity of the products produced and sold and/or the services provided, as these are the sources of the Group's major risks and have the most effect on the rates of return.
+The reportable segment is based on aggregated operating segments determined by the similarity of the products produced and sold and/or the services provided, as these are the sources of the Group's major risks and have the most effect on the rates of return.